-Here you will find answers to your frequently asked questions concerning financial issues and bankruptcy.
-Contact F. J. Zielski & Associates Inc. in Belleville, Kingston, Trenton, or Cobourg for further information.
+Here you will find answers to your frequently asked questions concerning financial issues and bankruptcy in Belleville.
+Contact F. J. Zielski & Associates Inc. people residing in Belleville, Kingston, Trenton, or Cobourg for further information.
 Flexible fee arrangements, flexible appointments, whatever you need we can help.

 How do I know if I am in financial trouble?